 I do not accept late work.
 All papers will be submitted as MS Word (.doc or .docx) documents to E-learning/Canvas by 11:59pm on the designated due date.
-I may consider extenuating circumstances, but you must contact me at least twenty-four hours before the assignment is due and provide relevant documentation.
+I may consider extenuating circumstances on a case-by-case basis, but you must contact me at least twenty-four hours before the assignment is due and provide relevant documentation.
 All assignments and postings should be polished and presented in a professional manner.
 All papers must be in 12-point Times New Roman font, single-spaced with 1-inch margins and numbered pages.

-STATEMENT ON ACADEMIC HONESTY
+STATEMENT ON ACADEMIC HONESTY AND DEFINITION OF PLAGIARISM